 The international UNITED conference “Rewind Radicalisation: Building up strategies against extremism” will take place near Prague, CZ from 7-12 April 2017.
 Deadline for nominations is 12 February

 The official call for civil society submissions to ODIHR’s report on hate crime in 2016 will be sent out in February 2017, and ODIHR encourages civil society organisations all over Europe to get ready to submit their data.

-UNITED’s autumn E-news for September/October, with news from UNITED, news from the network, highlights from the website and a look to the future.
+UNITED E-News for November and December 2016, with news from UNITED, news from the Network, and a look back at the last year.

 Statement by members of the Civic Solidarity Platform (CSP) on the OSCE Ministerial Council and Parallel Civil Society Conference in Hamburg.